Review: Unimoni international money transfers

 - Limited fee information.
 If you want to calculate the fees and charges that will apply to your transfer, you'll first need to sign up for a Unimoni account.

-- Can only pay from your bank account.
-If you want to pay for your transfer with your credit/debit card or cash, you'll need to consider using a different transfer service.
+- Can only pay from your bank account and cash.
+If you want to pay for your transfer with your credit/debit card, you'll need to consider using a different transfer service.

 How does Unimoni compare to other providers?